Let mdrun dump coordinates with non-finite energy

 I realized now that you seem to have intended this as a feature request: dumping the coordinates on a non-finite energy error.
 That indeed seems useful.
 Note that such a feature would be implemented in the master branch.
 I don't know when Plumed will support the 2018 release.

-#8 Updated by Erik Lindahl about 1 month ago
+#8 Updated by Erik Lindahl 4 months ago

 Although it might be helpful when debugging, we also need to learn to be much more conservative with introducing new features, so I'm not convinced this is worth the extra maintenance cost.
 Dumping things in a single run might not be complex, but then we also need to handle how replicas have been swapped, and how to signal dumps in parallel runs, or if we are doing non-REMD multi-runs.